meetkamranjaved/password-validation-checker/README.md

 ## 📂 How to Use
 1. Clone or download the repo
 2. Open `index.html` in your browser or editor
-3. Customize CSS as needed
+3. Customize styles and logic as needed
-4. Integrate with your backend or auth system
+4. Integrate into your signup/login forms or onboarding UI

 ---

 ## 💡 Best For
-- Web app registration forms
+- Signup and registration forms
-- User onboarding pages
-- Learning or teaching front-end validation
-- Portfolios to showcase interactive UI/UX skills
+- Web and mobile apps
+- Admin dashboards
+- SaaS platforms
+- Personal projects

 ---